Maria Koepcke: Biography

 At the time of her death, Koepcke was a department head for a natural history museum affiliated with the National University of San Marcos in Lima and a member of the German Ornithologists' Society.

-After Koepcke's death, Hans-Wilhelm and Juliane both left Peru for Germany, Juliane in 1972, and Hans-Wilhelm in 1974.
+After Koepcke's death, Hans-Wilhelm and Juliane both left Peru for West Germany, Juliane in 1972, and Hans-Wilhelm in 1974.
 Hans-Wilhelm lived in Hamburg, teaching zoology at the University of Hamburg until his death in 2000.
 Like her parents, Juliane studied zoology at the University of Kiel.
 She became a mammalogist, specializing in the study of bats.

 Ornithology

 Koepcke moved to Lima in 1950 at the age of 26 to work at the Javier Prado museum.
 Along with her husband, she made expeditions across the region.
 The couple named their home in Lima as "Casa Humboldt."
 She collected more than 1500 specimens in the region, describing 14 taxa between 1954 and 1971.
 The new species she described included Zaratornis stresemanni, Synallaxis zimmeri and Asthenes cactorum.
 She illustrated many of her papers herself.
 Several species were also named after her.